AY2425S2-CS2103T-T13-3/tp/docs/UserGuide.md

 * The `sort` command only sorts **currently displayed** candidates (i.e. those shown by the last command such as `classify`, `find`, etc.).

-* When using `classify` to filter candidates, it will show only candidates that match all your search criteria.
+* When using `classify` to filter candidates, it will show only candidates that match all of your search criteria.
-  Example: `classify t/python tm/Design` shows candidates who have both Python skills and are in the Design team.
+  Example: `classify t/python tm/Design` shows candidates who have both Python skills and applied for a position in the Design team.

 * For simple commands like `help`, `list`, `exit`, and `clear`, any extra information you type will be ignored.
   Example: typing `help 123` works the same as typing just `help`.